sufyanshk/sufyanshk.github.io/_pages/about.md

 I have 7+ years of experience in Project Management, Team Management, Industrial Research, and Cross-functional Collaborations.
 I like solving business problems using the first principles approach by discussing complex ideas in simple terms with Customers, Suppliers, Internal Teams, and Executive Management.

-I extensively use various Computational Materials Engineering tools such as <a href="https://vasp.at">Vienna Ab-initio Simulation Package</a> (Density Functional Theory, Atomistic Modeling), <a href="https://jp-minerals.org/vesta/en/download.html">VESTA</a> (Atomic Visualization), and <a href="https://atomsk.univ-lille.fr">Atomsk</a> (Atomic Manipulation) to create <a href="https://en.wikipedia.org/wiki/Digital_twin">Digital Twin</a> of microstructural phases of Metallic Materials.
+I extensively use various Computational Materials Engineering tools such as <a href="https://vasp.at">Vienna Ab-initio Simulation Package</a> (Density Functional Theory/ab-initio Atomistic Modeling), <a href="https://jp-minerals.org/vesta/en/download.html">VESTA</a> (atomic structure visualization), <a href="https://www.brown.edu/Departments/Engineering/Labs/avdw/atat/">ATAT</a> (for special quasi-random structure generation), and <a href="https://atomsk.univ-lille.fr">Atomsk</a> (atomic structure file manipulation) to create <a href="https://en.wikipedia.org/wiki/Digital_twin">Digital Twin</a> of microstructural phases of Metallic Materials.
 I enjoy automating routine tasks using Shell scripting/programming, which saves time and effort.

 My research has been recognized through 4 peer-reviewed publications (a few more are in the pipeline), 1 Scholarship Award, 2 Poster Presentation Awards, 2 Govt. of India Awards, 5 International Conference Presentations, and 1 US Air Force Research Lab report.
 I am a proponent of Data-driven Materials Discovery, Design, and Development.
 I have extensive experience in Project Management, Physical Metallurgy, Failure Investigations, and Process-Structure-Property-Performance analysis using Advanced Metallography & Scanning Electron Microscopy.
 I am a practitioner of First-principles Thinking and Problem Solving.

-I believe the next revolution in Materials Development will happen at the confluence of Physics, Computer Science, and Materials Science & Engineering, with Materials Informatics and Integrated Computational Materials Engineering accelerating the Materials Development cycles.
+I believe the next revolution in Materials Development will happen at the confluence of Physics, Computer Science, and Materials Science & Engineering, with Materials Informatics and <a href=""https://www.awsar-dst.in/2020/winner_article_2020_view/view/Mr_Sufyan_M_Shaikh.pdf>Integrated Computational Materials Engineering (ICME)</a> accelerating the Materials Development cycles.

 I enjoy reading Ayn Rand's "The Fountainhead", writing poetry, and listening to music in English, Hindi, Marathi, and Urdu during my downtime.
 I am actively seeking a new job opportunity.